 The climate crisis is greatly exacerbating the prevalence and frequency of wildfires, with dire consequences for the planet, wildlife, people and livelihoods.

-Wildfire Stats at a Glance
+US Wildfire Statistics at a Glance

 The figures couldn’t be more alarming: